openvswitch/ovs/INSTALL.md

 	vagrant ssh

-This will bring up w Fedora 20 VM by default, alternatively the `Vagrantfile.in` can be modified to use a different distribution box as base.
-Also, the VM can be reprovisioned at any time to recompile and reinstall OVS:
+This will bring up w Fedora 20 VM by default, alternatively the `Vagrantfile` can be modified to use a different distribution box as base.
+Also, the VM can be reprovisioned at any time:

 	vagrant provision

+OVS out-of-tree compilation environment can be set up with:

+	./boot.sh
+	vagrant provision --provision-with configure_ovs,build_ovs

+This will set up an out-of-tree build environment in /home/vagrant/build.
+The source code can be found in /vagrant.
+Out-of-tree build is preferred to work around limitations of the sync file systems.

+To recompile and reinstall OVS using RPM:

+	./boot.sh
+	vagrant provision --provision-with configure_ovs,install_rpm

 Continuous Integration with Travis-CI
 -------------------------------------